Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations: Introduction

 \section{Introduction}

-Black hole X-ray binaries (BHXrB) are binary systems composed of a stellar-mass black hole and its companion star.
-These sources, in particular when the companion star is low-mass ($<8$ solar mass), are particularly famous for undergoing huge outbursts in luminosity, where their X-ray brightness increases by several orders of magnitude \citep{2010MNRAS.403...61D, 2016ApJS..222...15T}.
+Black hole X-ray binaries (BHXrBs) are binary systems composed of a stellar-mass black hole and its companion star.
+These sources, in particular when the companion star is low mass ($<8$ solar mass), are particularly famous for undergoing huge outbursts in luminosity, where their X-ray brightness increases by several orders of magnitude \citep{2010MNRAS.403...61D, 2016ApJS..222...15T}.
 During a given outburst, the source can harbor two significantly different spectral states, a hard state and a soft state, classified depending on their X-ray properties \citep{RM06, Done07}.
-A hard state is characterized by a dominant power-law emission, extending up to $100$\,keV or more, while the soft state is characterized by a dominant black-body emission, usually peaking around and below $1-3$\,keV.
-The continuum emission in X-ray of BHXrB is usually well-fitted by only these two components, even in intermediate states.
+A hard state is characterized by a dominant power-law emission, extending up to $100$\,keV or more, while the soft state is characterized by a dominant blackbody emission, usually peaking around or below $1-3$\,keV.
+The continuum emission in X-rays of BHXrBs is usually well fitted by only these two components, even in intermediate states.